 Sapa, the small tourist town of Vietnam’s northwest region, reminds us of a wildly beautiful area where travelers can gain great trekking experience while discovering the rich culture of ethnic minorities groups.
-The wet markets and souvenir shops here are also the perfect places for ones who are longing to buy local unique gifts.
+The wet markets and souvenir shops here are also the perfect places for ones who are longing to buy unique local gifts.

 Visiting Sapa market, you can easily get lost in the maze of colorful brocades.
 It is amazing when knowing that only a one-span piece of brocade can take up to two weeks of sewing.
 Local girls may spend months just completing one dress, as the clothes represent their skills and extreme patience.
-Nowadays, in an effort to satisfy the complicated requirements of customers, there are two kinds of brocades available in the market: mass-produced and handmade ones.
-Mass-produced brocade is brighter with more designs, while the handmade one is darker with more harmonious pattern, containing the high traditional value.
+Nowadays, to satisfy the complicated requirements of customers, there are two kinds of brocades available in the market: mass-produced and handmade ones.
+Mass-produced brocade is brighter with more designs, while the handmade one is darker with the more harmonious pattern, containing the traditional high value.
 Brocade can be made into clothes, dresses, bags, backpacks, purses, scarfs, and even bed coverings.

 Another place to get your brocade is to get one when you trek to ethnic villages such as Cat Cat and Ta Phin.
-Many women offer in-house shopping and you will know for sure you are supporting the less advantaged.
+Many women offer in-house shopping, and you will know for sure you are supporting the less advantaged.

 Note that many countries impose a law against carrying foreign fresh fruits and plants home so double check before you pack.
-These fruits also do not contain preservatives so it is best to be consumed while inland.
+These fruits also do not contain preservatives, so it is best to be consumed while inland.

 Plums in Sapa